1. What is the minimum PSLE points score for entry to ACS (International)?

 No, the curriculum is fully covered by your child’s teachers.
 Additional support at school is also available to students provided by their subject teachers.

 13. What if my child experiences academic difficulties?

-Your child should speak to their subject teacher or his or her House tutor.
+Your child should speak to his/her subject teacher or house tutor for additional support.

 14. What is the criteria for promotion at the end of the year?